-We have employment agreements with our NEOs because of their critical role in the Company and to protect them from disruptions to their employment if there is a transaction affecting the control of Eldorado.
-These provisions are consistent for each of our NEOs and within industry standards for executives in similar positions.
+We have employment agreements with our NEOs because of their critical role in the Company and to protect them from disruptions to their employment, if there is a transaction affecting the control of Eldorado.
+These provisions are consistent for each of our NEOs, based on level of position, and are within industry standard practices for executives in similar positions.